Dynamical Casimir effect in curved spacetime: Main result

-\end{widetext} These coefficients satisfy the identities given by Equations~\ref{eSmatrices}.
-In the supplemental material~(appended below) we use a different method (described above), to consider the subset of low-velocity trajectories where $L(t)$ is a constant, in which case one can approximately solve the field equations to find the Bogoliubov coefficients without using the specific functional form of the trajectory.
-We show that the answer thus obtained coincides with Equations~\ref{eBogos}.
-When $L(t)$ is not constant, one must use approximations specific to the trajectory in order to apply the same method.
-In the next section we apply the method introduced here to one such trajectory, and recover known results in the flat-space limit.
+These coefficients satisfy the identities given by equations~(\ref{eSmatrices}).
+In appendix~\ref{a1} we compare this result with that obtained using a different method (described in section~\ref{sPrevApproaches}), to consider the subset of trajectories where $L$ is constant, in which case one can approximately solve the field equations to find the Bogoliubov coefficients without using the specific functional form of the trajectory.
+We show that the answer thus obtained coincides with equations~(\ref{eBogos}).
+For trajectories where $L$ is not constant, one cannot always apply the method described in section~\ref{sPrevApproaches}.
+A generalisation of equations~\ref{eBogos} to arbitrarily many spatial dimensions is given in appendix~\ref{a2}.
+In the next section we apply our method introduced here to one such trajectory, and recover known results in the flat-space limit.

-One can see the role played by each term in Equations~\ref{eBogos}; in $\alpha_{mn}$ they give respectively the phase accrued if no motion had occurred, the first order correction to the phase due to the change in cavity length, and mode-mixing due to the motion of each boundary, while the two terms of $\beta_{mn}$ correspond to particle creation by the two moving boundaries.
-Integrating by parts (using the fact that the velocity is zero at $t=0$ and $t=T$), one can see a correspondence between Equations~\ref{eBogos} above and Equations~6 in~\cite{bruschi2013mode}.
+One can see the physical role played by each term in equations~(\ref{eBogos}); in $\alpha_{mn}$ they give respectively the total phase accrued and mode-mixing due to the motion of each boundary, while the two terms of $\beta_{mn}$ correspond to particle creation by the two moving boundaries.
+Integrating by parts, one can see a correspondence between equations~(\ref{eBogos}) above and equations~(6) in~\cite{bruschi2013mode}.

 We exploit the simplicity of the Klein-Gordon equation in conformally flat coordinates, but trajectories in coordinates more natural to a given problem can be mapped to ones in the conformally flat coordinates.
 Furthermore, the temporal coordinate $t$ is used as a bookkeeping coordinate, which can be related to the proper time of an observer in the usual way.
 Both of these points are illustrated in the following example.